Lewis Holtby: Blackburn Rovers

 Following his release from Hamburg, Holtby continued to train with Rot-Weiss Essen and, on 19 September 2019, he returned to England to sign for Championship side Blackburn Rovers.
 He made his debut for the club two days later, coming on as a second-half substitute in a 2–1 win over Reading.
 Exactly one month later he scored his first goal for the club and assisted the other in Blackburn's 2–2 draw with Huddersfield Town.
 Following the turn of the year he scored twice more as the club recorded its biggest league win since 2001 in a 5–0 victory over Sheffield Wednesday.
 In February, however, he suffered a lateral ligament injury in his knee in Blackburn's 1–1 draw against Middlesbrough.

 Holtby's departure from Rovers was announced at the end of the 2020–21 season.

 Holstein Kiel

 On 17 August 2021, Holtby joined Holstein Kiel.
+In the 2023–24 season, he recorded five goals and seven assists as his club secured their first-ever promotion to the Bundesliga.
+He departed the club by the conclusion of the 2024–25 season.

 NAC Breda

 On 11 August 2025, Holtby signed a two-season contract with NAC Breda in the Netherlands.
+Later that month, on 17 August, he scored his first goal and provided an assist on his debut in a 2–1 victory over Fortuna Sittard.
+On 12 April 2026, he sustained a laceration on his left leg while wearing tiny shin pads during an away match against Fortuna Sittard which ended in a 1–1 draw.
+On 14 July 2026, Holtby and the club agreed to terminate his contract.
+In his whole career Holtby played in three different countries in over 480 first and second level matches.